 By the grant of planning permission in principle 14/00903/PPM, approval has been given for the principle of the erection of 1450 houses on the application site following technical assessments which demonstrated that local and wider infrastructure, subject to financial contributions and conditions, can accommodate such level of development.
-There can therefore be no objection in principle to the erection of the 69 houses now proposed on this particular part of the site.
+To date, approval has been granted for the erection of a total of 774 residential units on the wider Wallyford site (Ref: 16/00537/AMC, 17/00384/AMM, 17/00432/AMM, 18/01283/AMM, 18/01328/AMM and 19/00926/AMM.
+Therefore as the cap of 1450 houses has not yet been reached within the larger Wallyford site, there can be no objection in principle to the erection of the further 105 houses now proposed on this particular part of the site.

-Therefore, in the determination of this application the Council, as Planning Authority, can only concern itself with the siting, design and external appearance of the development, the landscaping of and means of access to the site and the means of any enclosure of the boundaries of the site.
-In this regard the detailed proposals have to be considered against relevant development plan policy and conditions attached to planning permission in principle 14/00903/PPM.
+Consequently, in the determination of this application the Council, as Planning Authority, can only concern itself with the siting, design and external appearance of the housing development, the landscaping of and means of access to the site and the means of any enclosure of the boundaries of the site.
+In this regard the detailed proposals have to be considered against relevant development plan policy, the approved masterplan of, and conditions attached to planning permission in principle 14/00903/PPM.

-The proposed residential development would form an extension to the development currently under construction to the south.
-It would also be seen in relation to the eastern edge of Wallyford and eventually in relation to other parts of the new housing development immediately to the west of the application site, which is not yet under construction.
+The proposed residential development would form an extension to, and would be a natural extension of the southern edge of Wallyford.
+The proposed housing would be seen in relation to the new housing that is also being built by the applicant beyond the spine road to the south of this site.
+The new housing will also eventually be seen in relation to the other new housing areas that will be to the east and west of the application site.
 In all of this, the proposed residential development would be sympathetic to and would not be out of keeping with the character of Wallyford or with other recent housing developments in the Wallyford area.